volodymyr4509/kulmanlab/README.md

 ## What is KulmanLab?

 KulmanLab is actively developed and updated based on user feedback.
-It integrates well into maker and fabrication workflows that rely on DXF file exchange.
+The application runs entirely client-side, meaning your drawings never leave your machine.

 ## Features